oobabooga/text-generation-webui/README.md

 Models should be placed in the folder `text-generation-webui/models`.
 They are usually downloaded from [Hugging Face](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads).

-* GGUF models are a single file and should be placed directly into `models`.
+* GGUF models are a single file and can be placed directly into `models`.
 Example:

 ```
 text-generation-webui